kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 **Note:** this alternative in not relevant to Phase-0 of this proposal since there will be no OB controller until a later phase.

 ### Binding
+Bucket binding refers to the steps necessary to make the target bucket available to pods.
+For greenfield cases, a new bucket is physically created, whereas for existing buckets this step is skipped.
+In both new and existing bucket use cases Kubernetes resources are created by the library: a secret containing access credentials, a configMap containing bucket endpoint info, and an OB describing the bucket.
 Bucket binding requires these steps before the bucket is accessible to an app pod:
-1. generation of a random bucket name when requested (performed by bucket lib).
+1. (greenfield) generation of a random bucket name when requested (performed by bucket lib).
-1. the creation of the physical bucket with owner credentials (performed by provisioner).
+1. (greenfield) the creation of the physical bucket with owner credentials (performed by provisioner).
+1. the creation of a ConfigMap, based on the provisioner's returned OB, residing in the OBC's namespace (performed by bucket lib).
 1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace (performed by bucket lib).
-1. the creation of a ConfigMap, based on the provisioner's returned OB, residing in the OBC's namespace (performed by bucket lib).
+This step usually requires the provisioner to create an object store user with the appropriate bucket access credentials.

 `Bound` is one of the supported phases of an OB and an OBC.
 `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
 Once a bucket claim is bound the app pod can run, meaning the Secret (containing access credentials) and the ConfigMap (containing the bucket endpoint) are mounted and consumable by the pod.

 ### Bucket Deletion
-When an OBC is deleted the provisioner's `Delete()` or `Suspend()` methods will be called depending on the OB's _reclaimPolicy_.
+For greenfield buckets, when an OBC is deleted, the provisioner's `Delete`, `Suspend`, or `Erase` methods will be called depending on the OB's _reclaimPolicy_.
-If the reclaim policy is "delete" then the provisioner's `Delete()` method is called and the bucket is expected to be physically removed.
+If the storage class's reclaim policy is "Delete" then the provisioner's `Delete` method is called and the bucket is expected to be physically removed.
+If the reclaim policy is "Retain" then the provisioner's `Suspend` method is called and the bucket is expected to remain with all its data (objects) intact.
-If the reclaim policy is "retain" then the provisioner's `Suspend()` method is called and the bucket is expected to not be physically removed.
+If the reclaim policy is "Erase" then the provisioner's `Erase` method is called and the bucket is expected to remain with all its data (objects) removed.
+This policy allows the bucket name to be preserved while deleting its contents.

+For brownfield buckets, when an OBC is deleted, the provisioner's `Revoke` method is called.
+The provisioner decides whether or not to recognize the reclaimPolicy.
+It is anticipated that most provisioners will choose to ignore the reclaimPolicy and simply cleanup up credentials, users, etc.

-However, object store specific clean up such as deleting bucket credentials, detach, archive, etc. can be performed depending on the needs of the object store.
+In all delete cases, store-specific clean up such as deleting credentials, detach, archive, etc. can be performed, at the discretion of the provisioner, by any of the delete related methods.

-When the OBC is deleted the library attempts to delete _all_ generated artifacts.
+In all delete cases, the library attempts to delete _all_ generated Kubernetes artifacts: OB, Secret, and ConfigMap.

+#### Orphaned Object Buckets (post phase-0)
 The implementation of Kubernetes _informers_ recognizes that sometimes Delete events are missed.
-Controllers, therefore, need to be robust enough to infer deletes via other mechanisms, such as Status.
+Controllers (and this lib), therefore, need to be robust enough to infer deletes via other mechanisms, such as Status or existence of a binding related property.
 For example, an OBC can be deleted from the cluster, but the delete event is missed and thus the controller doesn't know the delete occurred.
 In this scenario, the associated OB (and possibly the Secret and/or ConfigMap) remain, resulting in an _orphaned_ OB.

-#### Orphaned Object Buckets (post phase-0)
 An orphaned OB is an OB with no matching OBC, and thus the state of the cluster is inconsistent.

-**Note:** this is a greenfield definition and may change when brownfield buckets are supported.
+**Note:** this definition assumes no static OBs for brownfield use.

 The solution is to delete orphaned OBs, but how are they detected since OBC watches are triggered by OBC events and there are no "events" associated with orphaned OBs.
 A solution is to run a centralized, provisioner-agnostic OB controller that watches all OBs, and detects and deletes orphans.